Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/05-List-files.md

 ## .src files

 Files with the .src extension are used to include HDL files belonging to a single library and the .xci files of the IPs used in the library.
-HOG will generate a new library for each .src file.
+Hog will generate a new library for each .src file.
 For example if we have a lib_1.src file in our list directory, containing 5 file names inside, like this:

 ```bash